formulae-org/package-data-js/README.md

 The byte buffer expression is a collecion of raw bytes.

+#### Creation ####

+* Creation of a byte buffer of a given size (number of bytes).

 #### Conversions ####

-* Conversion between a byte buffer and an arbitrary string (Unicode is supported).
+* Conversion from/to a byte buffer to/from an arbitrary string (Unicode is supported).
-* Conversion between a byte buffer and a Base64 string.
+* Conversion from/to a byte buffer to/from a Base64 string.
-* Conversion between a byte buffer and a hexadecimal string.
+* Conversion from/to a byte buffer to/from a hexadecimal string.
+* Conversion from/to a byte buffer to/from an array of integers.

+#### Extraccion of data from a byte array ####

+* Exraction of an integer-8 (a byte) from a given position, and optional sign specification (unsigned default, signed)
+* Exraction of an integer-16 (ususally known in other languages as *short*) from a given position, and optional sign specification (unsigned default, signed), and optional endianness (little endian defualt, big endian)
+* Exraction of an integer-32 (ususally known in other languages as *int*) from a given position, and optional sign specification (unsigned default, signed), and optional endianness (little endian defualt, big endian)
+* Exraction of an integer-64 (ususally known in other languages as *long*) from a given position, and optional sign specification (unsigned default, signed), and optional endianness (little endian defualt, big endian)
+* Exraction of an float-32 (ususally known in other languages as *float*) from a given position, and optional endianness (little endian defualt, big endian)
+* Exraction of an float-64 (ususally known in other languages as *double*) from a given position, and optional endianness (little endian defualt, big endian)